-We use any information you share with us via our contact form to contact you back.
+We use the information you share with us via our contact form to contact you back.

-We deliberately limit the information you can provide us via this form to an email address and free text message.
+We deliberately limit the information you can provide us via this form to;

-When you submit a message by pressing or clicking on “Send now” this information is sent directly to firstname.lastname@example.org, an email address managed by G Suite.
+When you submit a message by pressing “Send now” this information is sent to email@example.com.
+Our emails are managed by G Suite.